All Products

 Application Real-Time Monitoring Service:What is Managed Service for OpenTelemetry?

-Managed Service for OpenTelemetry, a component of Application Real-Time Monitoring Service (ARMS), provides distributed tracing for microservice architectures.
-It collects trace data from your applications, aggregates it in real time, and generates trace details, performance metrics, and service topology maps so you can quickly identify and resolve performance bottlenecks.
+Managed Service for OpenTelemetry is a component of Application Real-Time Monitoring Service (ARMS) that provides distributed tracing for microservice architectures.
+It collects trace data from your applications, aggregates it in real time, and generates trace details, performance metrics, and service topology maps to help you identify and resolve performance bottlenecks.

 Core concepts